Can Medicines Be Taken With Milk

 One of the most asked questions by patients is whether or not to take the meds with milk.
 The answer to this question depends on what exactly the medicine composition is.
 There are some medicines that should not be taken with milk.
 The reason for this is that milk interacts with them making them fail to work.
 When the term 'milk' is mentioned, most times not only is it milk that should be avoided but all the other dairy products like yogurt, cottage cheese, buttermilk and supplements containing calcium, magnesium, iron, and zinc.

 When the presence of milk, food, herbs, or other drugs affect the action of a drug, it is called “interaction”.
 Drug-food interactions can cause changes in the proportion of drug entering the circulation.
 This can influence the safety and efficacy of drug therapy and may lead to treatment failure and in some cases, this may also result in beneficial effects.

-The drug-milk interactions are mostly pharmacokinetic interactions since the milk affects the absorption and excretion of drugs.
-These types of interactions are usually moderate in severity as they cause a failure in treatment and need for additional treatment.
+The drug-milk interactions are usually moderate in severity as they cause a failure in the treatment and you may need an additional treatment.

 How do milk and other dairy products affect the action of medicines?

 Some antibacterials e.g. tetracyclines can chelate with calcium present in the milk and other dairy products to form insoluble complexes that are poorly absorbed and have reduced antibacterial effects.